 Egypt - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

-Supported by a population of more than 90 million, Egypt has one of the largest telecom markets in North Africa.
-There is effective competition in most sectors, while one key development has been the recent award of unified licences to allow operators to offer services in the fixed-line and mobile sectors.
-The incumbent telco Telecom Egypt secured one of the licenses in August 2016.
+Supported by a population of about 95 million, Egypt has one of the largest telecom markets in North Africa.
+There is effective competition in most sectors, and this has been supported by the recent award of unified licences to allow operators to offer fixed-line as well as mobile services.
+The incumbent telco Telecom Egypt secured one of the licenses in August 2016 and launched mobile services in the following year.
 The three mobile network operators initially failed to bid for the remaining three licenses, which would have enabled them to enter the fixed-line market and provide fully convergent service offerings.
-This prompted the government to consider opening the bidding process to international operators, but shortly afterwards these network operators secured licences after having renegotiated licence terms.
-Spectrum was assigned to these licensees in June 2017.
+This prompted the government to consider opening the bidding process to international operators, but shortly afterwards the three secured licences, being assigned spectrum in June 2017.

 Telecom Egypt and Liquid Telecom agree to expedite the roll out of fibre networks across North Africa;